Why consider a chin implant ?

 One week later

-At the end of the first week the sutures under the chin are removed, and Dr Wetton will advise you regarding the best treatment for your scar.
-There may still be some residual swelling, this can take some weeks to abate.
-Dr Wetton will see you at your follow up appointment and she will monitor your recovery.
+At the end of the first week the sutures under the chin are removed, and Dr. Wetton will advise you regarding the best treatment for your scar.
+There may still be some residual swelling, which can take some weeks to abate.
+Dr. Wetton will see you at your follow up appointment and she will monitor your recovery.

 Complications